ryuta46/nem-kotlin/README.md

 nem-kotlin depends gson, spongy castle and eddsa library.

-If you want use reactive client, download RxJava too.
+If you want to use reactive client, download RxJava too.

+If you want to use WebSocket client, download RxJava and Java-WebSocket too.

 To use nem-kotlin, download them